 A Breakfast for Champions -- and for Life Change

 Mark Hiepler (above) annually attends the NCAA Men’s Final Four, but 4 years ago, the successful attorney from the Los Angeles area also went to the Legends of the Hardwood Breakfast.
-Co-hosted by the Fellowship of Christian Athletes and Athletes in Action, the sports ministry of Campus Crusade for Christ, guest speakers from the world of basketball explore the question of "What is more important than winning the Final Four?"
+Co-hosted by the Fellowship of Christian Athletes and Athletes in Action, the sports ministry of Cru, guest speakers from the world of basketball explore the question of "What is more important than winning the Final Four?"

 The breakfast made such an impression on Mark that he decided to return, this time with friends.